-Urllib module is the URL handling module for python.
+Urllib package is the URL handling module for python.
 It is used to fetch URLs (Uniform Resource Locators).
 It uses the urlopen function and is able to fetch URLs using a variety of different protocols.

 Urllib is a package that collects several modules for working with URLs, such as: